acidtone/sait-node/vagrant/src/d03/REAMD.md

 ## Tool Time
 - check disk space
+  - whew!
 - problem solving
+- vagrant
+  - don't move your vagrantfile around
+- git
+  - repo management: share your strategies
+  - one repo per course
+    - don't have repo inside a repo
+- npm
+  - Don't init a project inside another project

 ## Local node module
+- any value you pass to module.exports will be returned by require()
+- that value can literally be any value(?)
+- CRUD Review
+  - Create -> POST
+  - Retrieve -> GET
+  - Edit -> PUT
+  - Delete -> DELETE
+- Today: GET

 ## Express install

 ## GET Requests